muratk5n/thirdwave/en/README.md

 ---

-If you do single-payer, have to do it at scale, the bigger the better, so California scale would be a good place to do it.
+If you do single-payer, have to do it at scale, the bigger the better, so California scale would be a good place to start.
 If they pull it off, hopefully it will spread to the rest of the country.

 LA Times: "California would enact a sweeping, first-in-the-nation